Marketing ideas by business type

 Christmas marketing ideas that won’t break the bank

 Bring your A-game with community spirit this year and host a local charity drive.
 Christmas is a time of giving, after all, so creating charitable revenue as a way for your busy customers to help those less fortunate is a great way to engage with them and lift spirits.

-Depending on your business type, you could host a food drive, donate a percentage of all sales during a specific period to a charity, or even organise a toy or clothing collection.
+Depending on your business type, you could host a food drive, donate a percentage of sales to a charity, or even organise a toy or clothing collection.

 Christmas marketing events

-Just stating the obvious here, but Aussies love to spend money on their pets.
+Just stating the obvious, but Aussies love to spend money on their pets.
 So why not get them involved during this festive season?
 Run a pet parade with your customers’ dogs dressed up in their best Christmas-themed outfits.
 Offer prizes from your business rewarding originality, and take lots of photos to post across your social media channels.
-Dressed-up pets are “Like” candy.

-It’s nearing the end of the year and your customers, no matter who they may be, are likely to be feeling the stress from this busy period.
-So now is the time to reward your most engaged audience — your social media fans.
+It’s nearing the end of the year and your customers, and are likely to be feeling the stress from this busy period.
+So now is the time to reward your most engaged audience — your social media community.

 You can thank your most loyal followers by having offers exclusively on social media.
 Digital coupons and promo codes work best with online stores, but brick-and-mortar businesses can still offer print-at-home coupons or codeword promos that can be recouped later.

 15 Additional Christmas Marketing Ideas

 Fewer and fewer cards are sent by post each year - but that doesn’t mean you shouldn’t send an electronic one.
 It’s even better if you have the capacity to personalise each Christmas Card email by mentioning specifics like the length of time the recipient has been a customer with you.
 Make sure your email marketing strategies are helping you deliver the right message to your customers.